People retire and take benefits for different reasons and at different ages.

 You can check your Normal Pension age by looking up your current State Pension Age at www.gov.uk/calculate-state-pension.

 It is also possible to take your deferred benefits at any age on the grounds of ill health.
-But this must be approved by your old employer, and you will not be awarded any enhancement.
+But this must be approved by your administering authority, and you will not be awarded any enhancement.

 However, before determining whether to agree to a request your old employer must obtain a certificate from an independent registered medical practitioner qualified in occupational health medicine as to whether in their opinion you are permanently incapable of discharging efficiently the duties of your relevant employment because of ill-health or infirmity of mind or body and, if so, whether that condition is likely to prevent you from obtaining gainful employment (whether in local government or otherwise) before reaching your normal retirement age.